Getting ready to tuck your motorcycle away now autumn has arrived? Think again!

 6. Be safe, be seen

-The days are shorter and the nights darker, so lighting becomes more important than ever.
-That means making yourself visible to other road users and having good visibility of the road.
+The days are shorter and the nights are darker, so lighting becomes more important than ever.
+That means making yourself visible to other road users and having a clear view of the road.

-So, before heading out on any rides, make sure your lighting system is working correctly and clean any lenses so they provide optimum brightness.
-If you want to boost your visibility, why not upgrade your bulbs to our 150% brighter range?
-With brighter light and a longer beam pattern, you’ll have no problems being seen.
+So, before heading out on any rides, make sure your lighting system is working correctly and clean any lenses to provide optimum brightness.
+If you want to boost your visibility, why not upgrade your bulbs to our Halfords Advanced Motorcycle 150% Bright Bulb?
+With 150% more light and a beam pattern of up to 190m – 80m longer than a standard headlight bulb – you’ll be clearly visible to other road users and able to see any obstacles in your path.

 7. Watch out for the sun